 Porthos himself is worried because he has recently spotted someone he knows from his occasional visits to purchase opium in Manas: a member of the Manas Thieves' Guild named Gedriz the Legbreaker.
-Porthos has reached the uncomfortable conclusion that Gedriz might be planning to extort money from opium dens, and Porthos' den is right in the area he assumes Gedriz is scouting.
-He happens to know one useful thing about Gedriz, which is that the Manas thief is considered one of the rising stars in the Manas guild, although he is known to be reckless and rebellious.
+A DC 15 Diplomacy check causes him to offer a stream of worried information.
+Porthos has reached the uncomfortable conclusion that Gedriz might be planning to extort money from opium dens, and Porthos' den is located right in the area he assumes Gedriz is scouting.
+A DC 20 Diplomacy check earns another fact: he happens to know one useful thing about Gedriz, which is that the Manas thief is considered to be a skillful thief in the Manas Guild, but reckless and rebellious.